-- The requirement to wear face coverings in law will be lifted.
+- From 27 January 2022 the requirement to wear face coverings in law will be lifted.
 However, we advise that face coverings are still worn where possible, especially at larger funerals.

-- Hand sanitiser and the NHS Track and Trace QR code are located outside the chapel, if mourners can continue to use them to support NHS Test & Trace.
+- Hand sanitiser is located outside the chapel, if mourners can continue to use this.

 There is no restrictions on the number of mourners attending a burial.